 Images in Heaven...

 is about, imagination and the supernatural... a kind of poetic and universal language that can be seen and contemplated.
 For this artist, they are natural 'expressions of art' that open our minds to wonder and transcendence.
-Presented on large screen, everyone, adults and children, religious and non-religious you are invited to come and see the beauty that can be found in the clouds that grace our skies.
+Presented on large screen, everyone, adults and children, religious and non-religious are invited to come and see the beauty that can be found in the clouds that grace our skies.

 Presentations are in response to John Paul II's invitation to artists (1999) to be witnesses of beauty and wonder and to pass it on.
-There is no better time to be heavenly inspired, says Vancouver artist and photographer Jean-Guy Dallaire.
-"At a time of changes, stress, homelessness and anxiety, could it be that the heavens also communicate... something of beauty, in a language for all to see?"
-'They Followed the Star', The Holy Father's Salute', Madonna and Child in the Clouds', and the most recent...
-'The Heart's Calling'... where even a child would recognize a fatherly figure pointing to his heart, are fine examples shown.
+There is no better time to be heavenly inspired, says Vancouver Photographer Jean-Guy Dallaire.
+"At a time of change, stress, homelessness and anxiety, could it be that the heavens also communicate... something of beauty, in a language for all to see?"
+'They Followed the Star', The Holy Father's Salute', Madonna and Child in the Clouds', and most recent...
+'The Heart's Calling'... where even a child would recognize a fatherly figure pointing to his heart, are fine examples to be shown.

 Over the years, Jean-Guy discovered a new passion: the study of forms and of images, sometimes surprising, which appears in the clouds above.
 Amazed, he began recording what he saw and sharing his images in class rooms, galleries and community centers and most recently on Facebook religious groups where he comments with some of his images, mainly with Bishop Robert Barron website page.

 Coming soon in Vancouver at the: